daormar/debasher/doc/design_doc_resident.md

   everything in its own intended subgraph.
 A graph that becomes disconnected only at *runtime* (a node dying permanently mid-execution) is a separate case, not a validation problem at all, and is instead handled by the "Escalation on a permanent node failure" subsection.
+The validation is designed in "Channel kinds declared with the fifo".
 - **`debasher_builtin_sched::_wait_until_file_exists` is an iteration
   count, not a time**: 10000 turns of a `[ -f ]` loop with no sleep, about 90 ms. Now that `_launch` removes the stale `.id`, a relaunch depends on